london's best barbecues, the old ship

-From Brook Green to the Broadway and all along the river – these are Hammersmith’s best pubs
+From Brook Green to the Broadway and all along the river, these are Hammersmith’s best pubs

-Laura Richards
+Written by: Laura Richards

 Advertising

-Given the riverside location, Hammersmith is blessed with an abundance of pubs with a bit of history to them – because rivers and drinking go hand-in-hand, don’t they?
+Given the riverside location, Hammersmith is blessed with a tonne of pubs with a bit of history to them – because rivers and drinking go hand-in-hand, don’t they?
 But which ones are actually worth frequenting?
 Whether looking for riverside pubs with a view across the waters – particularly good vantage points for the Boat Race – or more charming boltholes in the village-like Brook Green and Brackenbury areas, Hammersmith has more than a handful of old and new boozers to choose from.
 Read on for the best places to lap up a pint in the area.

 The best pubs in Hammersmith